mortael/script.skinshortcuts/resources/docs/started/Basic integration 1.md

 ## Including the script-skinshortcuts-includes.xml file

-Now the sript is building its includes file, we need to tell Kodi to load it.
+Now the script is building its includes file, we need to tell Kodi to load it.
 To do so, we add the following line to Includes.xml

 `<include file="script-skinshortcuts-includes.xml"/>`